Rthuro/coffee-shop-website/README.md

 # ☕ Azure Waves Café
-Welcome to **Azura Waves Café** – a self-ordering kiosk-inspired coffee shop website designed for a seamless digital ordering experience.
-Inspired by McDonald's kiosk machines, this project is a frontend-only solution built with HTML, Tailwind CSS, and JavaScript.
-It offers an interactive and responsive UI, allowing customers to browse the menu and place orders, with payments handled at the counter.
-This project can be deployed on Netlify for easy access.
+Welcome to **Azura Waves Café** – a seaside-inspired coffee shop ordering system inspired by McDonald's kiosk machines.
+This project is a fully responsive and interactive frontend application built with HTML, CSS, and JavaScript.
+Users can browse the menu, add items to their cart, and review their orders, with all user and cart data stored in local storage.
+Since this is a frontend-only project with no backend, payments are made at the counter.
+This system can be deployed on Netlify for easy access.

 ## 🌊 Features
 ✔ **Home Page - Ocean Breeze**: A beautiful landing page with an introduction to Azure Waves Café.\